dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 With the preceding code, a request for a file with an unknown content type is returned as an image.

 > [!WARNING]
-> Enabling `ServeUnknownFileTypes` is a security risk.
-Consequently, using it is discouraged.
+> Enabling [ServeUnknownFileTypes](/dotnet/api/microsoft.aspnetcore.builder.staticfileoptions.serveunknownfiletypes#Microsoft_AspNetCore_Builder_StaticFileOptions_ServeUnknownFileTypes) is a security risk.
+It's disabled by default, and its use is discouraged.
 [FileExtensionContentTypeProvider](#fileextensioncontenttypeprovider) provides a safer alternative to serving files with non-standard extensions.

 ### Considerations

 > [!WARNING]
 > `UseDirectoryBrowser` and `UseStaticFiles` can leak secrets.
-We recommend that you **not** enable directory browsing in production.
-Be careful about which directories you enable with `UseStaticFiles` or `UseDirectoryBrowser`, as the entire directory and all sub-directories become accessible.
-We recommend keeping public content in its own directory such as *\<content_root>/wwwroot*, away from app views, configuration files, etc.
+Disabling directory browsing in production is highly recommended.
+Carefully review which directories are enabled via `UseStaticFiles` or `UseDirectoryBrowser`.
+The entire directory and its sub-directories become publicly accessible.
+Store files suitable for serving to the public in a dedicated directory, such as *\<content_root>/wwwroot*.
+Separate these files from MVC views, Razor Pages (2.x only), configuration files, etc.

-* The URLs for content exposed with `UseDirectoryBrowser` and `UseStaticFiles` are subject to the case sensitivity and character restrictions of their underlying file system.
+* The URLs for content exposed with `UseDirectoryBrowser` and `UseStaticFiles` are subject to the case sensitivity and character restrictions of the underlying file system.
 For example, Windows is case insensitive&mdash;Mac and Linux aren't.

-* ASP.NET Core apps hosted in IIS use the ASP.NET Core Module to forward all requests to the app, including static file requests.
-The IIS static file handler isn't used because it doesn't get a chance to handle requests before they are handled by the ASP.NET Core Module.
+* ASP.NET Core apps hosted in IIS use the [ASP.NET Core Module (ANCM)](xref:fundamentals/servers/aspnet-core-module) to forward all requests to the app, including static file requests.
+The IIS static file handler isn't used.
+It has no chance to handle requests before they're handled by the ANCM.

-* To remove the IIS static file handler (at the server or website level):
+* Complete the following steps in IIS Manager to remove the IIS static file handler at the server or website level:
-     1. Navigate to the **Modules** feature
+    1. Navigate to the **Modules** feature.
-     1. Select **StaticFileModule** in the list
+    1. Select **StaticFileModule** in the list.
-     1. Tap **Remove** in the **Actions** sidebar
+    1. Click **Remove** in the **Actions** sidebar.

 > [!WARNING]
-> If the IIS static file handler is enabled **and** the ASP.NET Core Module (ANCM) isn't correctly configured (for example, if *web.config* wasn't deployed), static files are served.
+> If the IIS static file handler is enabled **and** the ANCM is configured incorrectly, static files are served.
+This happens, for example, if the *web.config* file isn't deployed.

 * Place code files (including *.cs* and *.cshtml*) outside of the app project's web root.
 A logical separation is therefore created between the app's client-side content and server-based code.
 This prevents server-side code from being leaked.